 This notion of political topicality – the factor that many believe has limited Murphy Brown’s post-run possibilities – is something we’ll need to explore more in the weeks ahead, when its detrimental impact on quality becomes so obvious that it’s no longer subjective.
 For while the show, because of English, always had a political foundation (one that may have indeed doomed it – from inception – to relevance only during the years in which it was first-run), there’s no denying that the series initially found success for reasons having little to do with the show’s use of subliminal politics.
 (English may have had social relevance on the brain, but at face value, this was just a new female-centric workplace sitcom.)
 Think about the sentiments expressed above regarding why the use of politics is troubling (and the politics themselves aren’t): it gets in the way of character-driven comedy.
 Murphy Brown’s politics are only problematic when they disrupt the very thing essential to the sitcom genre, which determines its quality.
 And if perceived quality is the primary reason we invest ourselves in certain shows, wouldn’t the perceived lack of quality be the reason we divest?
 In other words, isn’t it possible that Murphy Brown’s lack of a consistent quality control mechanism hits more to the guiding reason that Seinfeld and Married… With Children have, today, a great permanency in the hearts and minds of viewers?
 Hmm… it’s something to keep in mind during the weeks ahead, especially as ideas of quality are driven by English herself — certainly in these first few years, but really all throughout the run.
 In my evaluation of her own style, I’ve found that she inherently makes it difficult – for me, anyway – to love her work with the same enthusiasm as I do the aforementioned.

 Let’s discuss.
 For starters, she’s still a novice at the time of Murphy Brown’s first season, so most of these observations are things that develop.
 Here, she’s flying by the seat of her pants – and for reasons discussed below – mostly succeeding (at this point).
 But in terms of English’s developing sense of humor, her writing tends to be very verbal and literate, placing emphasis on dialogue and the way patterns of speech define character.
 She’s also fascinated by romance’s place in the modern world, and as we’ll see in future Wildcard entries, she’s got a love of stylized old Hollywood comedies that isn’t often narratively invoked, but finds itself reflected in her optimism-in-spite-of-harshness motif.
-She’s a smart woman and her scripts, for the most part, are as well, taking great pains to ensure that her players are regularly evolving, with their inner emotionalities the grounding reinforcement of their identities.
+She’s smart and her scripts, for the most part, are as well, taking great pains to ensure that her players are regularly evolving, with their inner emotionalities the grounding reinforcement of their identities.
 To this end, she doesn’t mind drama, although comedy is still the preference.
 But because of her desire to not challenge the characters’ integrity with humor that could perhaps be unmotivated, her blend of emotional cerebralness is married, albeit estranged, to a mandate that the necessary big laughs must be achieved elsewhere — either in guest characters (like the revolving desk of secretaries) or specific comedically conceived stories.
 While The Mary Tyler Moore Show quickly dropped story-driven humor in order to build its characters (and the audience’s relationships with them) so the big laughs could eventually come from the regulars, English doesn’t have as much patience, opting to always stay connected to this occasionally forced “Victory in Premise” design – with the characters’ natural comedic capabilities bolstering, as in Moore’s series, with enhanced exposure, but only as much as the stories allow.
 (And because their foundations are as such, when the characters do go broad, it’s troubling.)
 This story-for-laughs relationship, even when the generally well-evolving characters can deliver the laughs, keeps the show from being as comedically powerful (and thereby memorable) as several of its aforementioned contemporaries.

 There’s more that could be said about Diane English and her gleeful absorption of the self-importance heaped externally upon the series, and how her style came to embody lofty ideas more than the characters, comedy, or particulars of the given show on which she was working, but we’ll save that for another time, because actually, I have to note that none of the above is really a problem in Season One of Murphy Brown, for although — like most new shows — many of the early episodes are premise-based in an attempt to discover the characters before they can be used to guide the stories, the show’s generally solid MTM-inspired construction, along with both the freshness of English’s voice and her ability to reflect contemporary mores while showing the aforementioned progress both in the world and the medium, keeps us engaged enough to ignore foundational stylistic problems that, truly, can only be recognized in the broader context of the series’ evolution.
 However, what can be deduced here is that the newsroom is the most fertile place for story and comedy, and the characters – Phil and Eldin – who don’t have this as their natural setting end up not cultivating the necessary narrative bonds to the rest of the ensemble.
 Additionally, there are some characters whose comedy is clearer and better established – Murphy, Miles, and Corky – while the others take longer to find, specifically Jim, who is like Ted Baxter in needing a period of defrosting before he can become poised for solid laughs, and Frank, who I’ll admit right now to finding the least developed character of the entire series: functionally present to give Murphy a best friend, but a little too narratively malleable to be credited with a consistent depiction.
 I’m actually going to save most of my thoughts on Bergen’s performance as the title character for next week, following her first (of five) Emmy wins for this initial season of work.
 (Incidentally, English won an Emmy for her pilot script and Colleen Dewhurst won for her guest appearance – more below.)